bhhoyer/Propane/README.md

 # Propane
-Send Email when Proane Tank level drops to 20% based on Hall-Effect sensor in guage.
+Send Email when Propane Tank level drops to 20% based on Hall-Effect sensor in guage.